DrXyzzy/getdata-006/README.md

 For example, "tBodyAcc-std()-X" becomes "TimeBodyAccStdX" and "fBodyAccMag-mean()" becomes "FreqBodyAccMagMean".

-Step 5 computes them mean value of selected observations for pair of subject and activity values, inserting columns for subject number and activity name at the the start of the dataframe.
+Step 5 computes the mean value of selected observations for pair of subject and activity values, inserting columns for subject number and activity name at the the start of the dataframe.
 The result is then written to "tidy-data.txt" a space-delimited text file with header.

-### running the program
+## Running the program

 1. Download dataset zip archive from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 2. Unzip dataset.
 It creates folder "UCI HAR Dataset".